 Please find more information about my research on my website.

-I received my Diploma from the University of Freiburg in 2007, and my PhD from the University of Copenhagen, where I worked at the Centre for Social Evolution with CODICES, in 2011.
+I received my Diploma from the University of Freiburg in 2007, and my PhD from the University of Copenhagen, where I worked at the Centre for Social Evolution, in 2011.
 I am now working as a postdoc (Wissenschaftlicher Assistent) at the University of Freiburg, Department for Evolutionary Biology and Ecology.

 Nehring V. (2011): Kommunikation hos sociale insekter.
 Kaskelot 187: 8-11.